sws-computersysteme/simple-odata-mongodb/README.md

 [GitHub](https://github.com/pofider/node-simple-odata-server#readme)

 ## Usage:
-The Adapter can be applied to an mongodb adapter in the follwing way:
+The Adapter can be applied to an odata server in the follwing way:

     const MongoAdapter = require("simple-odata-mongodb");
     MongoClient.connect(url, function(err, db) {